South Korean prosecutors again seek to arrest Samsung heir

 Related: South Korea's long history of light sentences for business leaders

 In January, prosecutors accused Lee of bribery, embezzlement and perjury.
-They said the executive, who's also known as Jay Y. Lee, paid tens of millions of dollars to win government support for a controversial merger that helped tighten his grip on the country's biggest conglomerate.
+They alleged that the executive, who's also known as Jay Y. Lee, paid tens of millions of dollars to win government support for a controversial merger that helped tighten his grip on the country's biggest conglomerate.

 Lee and Samsung denied the allegations.